arbaaz29/Portado/content/docs/network.md

 weight: 3
 ---

-This guide outlines how the network topology is structured within the ProxHome homelab infrastructure, which is powered by Proxmox VE, pfSense, and Tailscale.
+This guide outlines how the network topology is structured within the homelab infrastructure, which is powered by Proxmox VE, OPNsense, Nginx Reverse-Proxy and Cloudflare Tunnel.

 ### Overview

 ![Network](/images/Portado.png)

-ProxHome uses a virtualized network architecture segmented into three main subnets:
+The Proxmox homelab uses a virtualized network to segment the main network into three subnets:

 - **WAN:** 192.168.1.1/24
 - **LAN:** 10.10.1.1/24
-- **DMZ:** 10.10.1.200/24
+- **DMZ:** 10.10.200.1/24

-A pfSense virtual firewall routes and filters traffic between these networks, enabling secure connectivity, isolation, and full-tunnel VPN access.
+A OPNsense virtual firewall routes and filters traffic between these networks, enabling secure connectivity and isolation.

 ### Topology Components

 #### Proxmox VE Host

-- Acts as the virtualization platform.
+- A open-source baremetal virtualization platform, homelabers bread and butter.
-- Provides virtual bridges (`vmbr0`, `vmbr1`, `vmbr2`) to connect VMs to pfSense and the physical network.
+- Provides virtual bridges (`vmbr0`, `vmbr1`, `vmbr2`) the machines on these bridges will be assigned according to the configurations in OPNsense.
+These bridges are connected to OPNsense router as network interfaces, the traffic will be filtered and managed by OPNsense virutal router and firewall

 #### Virtual Bridges (vmbr)